RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 info: A chat to illustrate reflection
 layout: chat
 ---
 In this fictional chat you shadow a listener called Morinda taking a general request.
-Morinda allows you to choose what to say to the member.
+Once the chat gets going, Morinda allows you to choose what to say to the member.
 The correct choice every time is the one that accurately reflects what the member said.
 Any other choice is wrong.

 You start the chat with 5 stars, but every time you choose wrongly you lose a star.
 If you lose all 5 stars the chat will end immediately.

 - 4M Hello, I need some advice.
 - 0M It's about my boyfriend :)
-- 1Q Choose a reply that accurately reflects what the member said:
-  - 24 Welcome to 7 Cups!
+- 1L Welcome to 7 Cups!
 I'm Morinda.
-You must be feeling so sad and lonely!
-  - 25 Hi!
-I'm Morinda.
-I am so proud of you for opening up.
-Welcome to 7 Cups where you can share all your troubles!
-  - 0 Welcome to 7 Cups!
-I'm Morinda.
-OK, you need some advice about your boyfriend.
+- 0L OK, you need some advice about your boyfriend.
 - 0I It's OK to need advice, obviously.
 - 0I Let's see what the issue is.
 - 2M He's been hanging out with bad people.
-- 1Q Which reply reflects what the member just  said?
-  - 0 Bad people?
+- 1L Bad people?
-  - 24 You must be so angry!
-  - 29 I can solve any problem you have.
 - 2M This makes him lazy and he does not do the things he should do.
-- 1Q Which reply reflects what the member just said?
-  - 33 Yeah.
-You are right about that.
-  - 24 You should be happy that you have a boyfriend.
-  - 0 He gets lazy when he hangs out with them.
+- 1L He gets lazy when he hangs out with them.
 - 2M Let me give you and example.
-- 1Q Which reply reflects what the member just said?
-  - 31 OK, tell me all about him.
-  - 0 OK, an example.
+- 1L OK, an example.
-  - 26 OK, what advice do you need?
 - 2M At the weekend I wanted to go to the city for some shoes.
-- 1Q Which reply reflects what the member just said?
-  - 31 What kind of shoes?
-  - 0 To shop for shoes in the city.
+- 1L OK, to shop for shoes in the city.
-  - 31 I like to go to the beach on weekends.
 - 2M Normally when I want to go to the city he takes me there.
 - 1Q Which reply reflects what the member just said?
   - 24 You must always be careful in the city.